-The PGx Consulting Academy teaches pharmacists how to build their own practice, build off their existing practice in a pharmacy or healthcare system, and ultimately provide the best patient care, however they see fit.
+The PGx Consulting Academy teaches pharmacists how to build their own practice, build off their existing practice in a pharmacy or healthcare system, and ultimately provide the best resident care, however they see fit.
 Since inception in 2021, over 300 pharmacists have joined the Academy.

 Community-Driven Success for Pharmacists

 There are several resources at the Academy that pharmacists can tap into to help battle the ups and downs of entrepreneurship.
-Heartland Pharmacy spoke with Dr. Matt Busalacchi to gain some insights into the Academy and how it helps patients and pharmacists alike.
+Heartland Pharmacy spoke with Dr. Matt Busalacchi to gain some insights into the Academy and how it helps residents and pharmacists alike.
 According to Dr. Busalacchi, PGx rallies around its pharmacists to provide the best tools in the business.

 “We are all here for one another to help those in our community,” he begins.
 “There are several social media groups.
 Guest experts are invited to present their line of work to the Academy group, and Continuing Education (CE) courses have also been added for Academy members to learn even more.
 Lastly, the Academy individualizes the learning process about personalized medicine.”